nextstrain/cli/doc/aws-batch.md

 _NextstrainJobsAccessToBucket_ policy you created above.
 Finally, give the role a name and description of your choosing.
 This document assumes the role name is _NextstrainJobsRole_.

+Most AWS libraries and utilities (e.g. the `aws` command) will automatically use the instance role by default unless you've customized the credential provider.
+Note that if you have AWS credentials set in environment variables on the local computer when running `nextstrain build --aws-batch`, then those will be passed into the job, where they'll be used instead of the role by most libraries and utilities.
+If this is undesirable, you can unset the environment variables when launching builds or provision your local credentials via the standard files instead of environment variables.

 ### Group